spacemeshos/testnet-guide/local.md

 ## Running

-To start the local net run this command:
+👉  Run this script to start the local net:

 ```bash
 ./build/local-net/start.sh